 Click the Settings icon and select See all settings

 Filtering offers tons of options for you to manipulate some emails manually.
 So take some time to set up filters for a more personalized experience.

 How to change Google Workplace spam settings

-If you’re a network administrator and using Google Workspace, you can apply spam settings to entire organizations, removing the need for individual configuration.
+If you’re a network administrator using Google Workspace, you can apply spam settings to entire organizations, removing the need for individual configuration.

 Here’s how to access spam settings in Google Workspace:

 - Click the More menu (hamburger) button and select Apps from the left side